 Consider the following ways to encounter and accompany immigrants and refugees in your community:

-Provide TRANSPORTATION (and interpretation if needed) for Grocery Shopping, Medical Appointments, School Meetings, Legal Appointments, etc.
+2: TRANSPORTATION: Provide a ride (and interpretation if needed) for Grocery Shopping, Medical Appointments, School Meetings, Legal Appointments, etc.

-Offer your SERVICES to help with everyday tasks such as navigating SEPTA, planning a Budget, getting an ID card or Driver’s License, opening a Bank Account, Moving and doing Repairs and other forms of financial literacy
+3: SERVICES: Offer your help with everyday tasks such as navigating SEPTA, planning a Budget, getting an ID card or Driver’s License, opening a Bank Account, Moving and doing Repairs and other forms of financial literacy

 Provide help finding and becoming enrolled with COMMUNITY RESOURCE PROVIDERS that work with, represent, or accompany immigrants and refugees: